hannesdelbeke/brain/thomas j frank notes - hyperfocus.md

 > - _Really though?
 For most of my life, I’ve been the least engaged on Fridays – it’s the weekly version of senioritis.
 I’m also quite engaged on Mondays.
 Currently, Fridays are my most engaged day, but that’s only because of a Friday Beeminder deadline for uploading videos._
 > - _Chris cites this paper:_ [Bored mondays and focused afternoons: The rhythm of attention and online activity in the workplace](https://www.researchgate.net/publication/266655565_Bored_mondays_and_focused_afternoons_The_rhythm_of_attention_and_online_activity_in_the_workplace) – _the summary states, “On Mondays people are most bored but also most focused.”
 I think Chris’ further summarization of this point in the book doesn’t accurately convey its meaning._

-- Drink Alcohol and Caffeine Strategically
+> [!NOTE]- Drink Alcohol and Caffeine Strategically
-    - Alcohol can boost creativity, but decreases focus
+>     - Alcohol can boost creativity, but decreases focus
-    - Caffeine does the opposite; it increases focus, but decreases creativity and ability to scatterfocus.
+>     - Caffeine does the opposite; it increases focus, but decreases creativity and ability to scatterfocus.
-        - Also boosts physical performance
+>         - Also boosts physical performance
-        - Only effective until about 200mg consumed (single cup of coffee = ~125mg – _roast type and brew method will change this_)
+>         - Only effective until about 200mg consumed (single cup of coffee = ~125mg – _roast type and brew method will change this_)
-        - Caffeine consumption in excess of 400mg causes anxiety and decreased performance
+>         - Caffeine consumption in excess of 400mg causes anxiety and decreased performance
-    - Bailey: “As with most productivity advice, implementing individual tactics with an awareness of how well they actually work for you is key.”
+>     - Bailey: “As with most productivity advice, implementing individual tactics with an awareness of how well they actually work for you is key.”

 - Open Offices
-    - Open environments cause people to interrupt us more often, and cause us to distract ourselves 64% more often too
+    - Open environments cause people to [[interrupt|interrupt]] us more often, and cause us to distract ourselves 64% more often too
     - Interesting point: In open offices, people are typically more considerate about _when_ they interrupt.
     - Open offices also promote collaborative work
     - However, highly focused, individual work often suffers in an open environment.